beCoditive/Max-Bot/README.md

 - Node.js v12+

 ## What is New?
-- added invite command
-- Better Error System
-- Added Coinflip Command
+- Would You Rather Command Added
-- Better Folder Structure and Code Management
-- Banner Command Added
+- Bong Command Added
-- Compliment Command Added
+- RockPaperScissors Command Added
-- Truth Command Added
+- Invert Command Added
-- Dare Command Added
+- Never Have I Ever Command Added

 # Features
 **Fun Features**